pret/pokered/README.md

 - Trainer Card transition no longer shows weird garbage on DMGs; this was due to not having enough time to load properly.
 - Battle victory music plays at the right time; there were some situations where it would happen when you lost.
-- Music in Oak's Lab is delayed a frame so it always plays with the correct channels; V-Blank could otherwise interrupt it. and more!
+- Music in Oak's Lab is delayed a frame so it always plays with the correct channels; V-Blank could otherwise interrupt it.
+- The hidden item sfx no longer gets cut off sometimes
+- The audio engine no longer borrows from the high bytes of the wrong frequency.
+- Oak no longer has his line overwrite itself when giving Poke Balls.
+- Player correctly faces the Route 8 guard when stopped.
+- Weird behaviour when going to 11F in Silph Co. and forcing a player to leave despite not moving is fixed.
+- Fixed weirdness in Pokemon Tower where saving Mr. Fuji won't immediately let you leave.
+Also fixed coord termination on 2F which could cause some terribleness. and more!

 Credits